Friday, September 24, 2010

 Wuss.
 Now I KNOW you're a Republican.

-SCENE IV: KIRBO & KEVIN'S BACHELOR HOVEL - NIGHT
+SCENE IV: KIRBO & KEV'S BACHELOR HOVEL - NIGHT

 Welcome to MTV Cribs with Kevin Dolenz!